NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Servant.md

 Choose two ability boosts.
 One must be to **Dexterity** or **Charisma**, and one is a free ability boost.

 You're trained in the Society skill and the Labor Lore skill.
-You gain the [[Feats/Read Lips|Read Lips]] skill feat.
+You gain the [[Read Lips|Read Lips]] skill feat.

 *Source: Pathfinder Advanced Player's Guide*
 *OGL*